metaone01/RelativeControl.Avalonia/README.md

            vh: Window's height
             %: Only used for custom bindings.
 Represents percentage.

-## Minimum Version of using an API
+## Minimum Available Version of an API

 ### 0.0.5